Sally Bowles: Novella

 After Hitler's ascension as Chancellor of Germany on 30 January 1933, Isherwood began to notice the sinister developments occurring in the country.
 "Adolf, with his rectangular black moustache, has come to stay and brought all his friends," he wrote to a friend, "Nazis are to be enrolled as 'auxiliary police,' which means that one must now not only be murdered but that it is illegal to offer any resistance."
 Two weeks after Hitler passed the Enabling Act which cemented his power, Isherwood fled Germany and returned to England on 5 April 1933.

 In late Spring 1933, while in an extended period of uncertainty and dire financial straits, Isherwood began drafting the nucleus that would become the novella Sally Bowles (1937).
 He wrote to Ross' friend and later companion Olive Mangeot in July 1933 that he had written a first draft.
 He continued to revise the manuscript over the next three years, completing his final draft on 21 June, 1936.
 In a letter to editor John Lehmann dated 16 January, 1936, Isherwood briefly outlined the piece, envisioning it as part of his unfinished novel The Lost which became Mr Norris Changes Trains.
 He described it as akin to the work of Anthony Hope and as "an attempt to satirize the romance-of-prostitution racket.
 Good heter [sic] stuff."

 Later in 1936, Isherwood submitted the piece to Lehmann for publication in his literary magazine, New Writing.
 Lehmann liked the piece but felt that it was too lengthy for his magazine.
-He also was concerned about the inclusion in the manuscript of Sally's abortion, fearing both that his printers might refuse to typeset it and that Jean Ross might file a libel action.
+He also was concerned about the inclusion of Sally's abortion in the manuscript, fearing both that his printers might refuse to typeset it and that Jean Ross might file a libel action.
 In a January 1937 letter, Isherwood expressed his conviction that, without the abortion incident, Sally would be reduced to a "little capricious bitch" and that the omission would leave the novella without a climax.